petrvanblokland/DesignDesignSpace/DesignDesignSpace.md

 ### What designdesign.space is

-* It is a personal environment to develop design skills, by accepting design challenges, meeting with coaches and colleage students in online feed-back sessions and presentations.
+* A personal environment to develop design skills, by accepting design challenges, meeting with coaches and colleage students in online feed-back sessions and presentations.
-* The design of personal space (time, topic, skills) as tool to be designer for the rest of your life
+* The design of personal space (time, topic and skills) profession preparation for the rest of your life.
 * The focus is on design students.
 Not on predefined course content.

 ![docs/images/DoYouReallyNeedADesigner.png](docs/images/DoYouReallyNeedADesigner.png)